Kuramoto model: Large N limit

-Solutions
+Solutions for the large N limit

 The incoherent state with all oscillators drifting randomly corresponds to the solution $\rho = 1/(2\pi)$.
 In that case $r = 0$, and there is no coherence among the oscillators.
 They are uniformly distributed across all possible phases, and the population is in a statistical steady-state (although individual oscillators continue to change phase in accordance with their intrinsic ω).

 When coupling K is sufficiently strong, a fully synchronized solution is possible.
 In the fully synchronized state, all the oscillators share a common frequency, although their phases can be different.